 Overview Hurricane Wash to Coyote Gulch is a 22 mile out and back trail located near Escalante, Utah and is rated as moderate.
 The trail is primarily used for hiking and is accessible from April until October.
 Reviews Photos Tracks Stanley Peng (596) 12 days ago N/A: 15 Completed 7 Reviews Did this twice from Red Well Trailhead after 40 miles of off road driving on "Hole In The Rock", first time in Feb.
 2013 to avoid the possible "crowd" - base camped at Hurricane and Red Well confluence under single digit Fahrenheit temperature which the fire wouldn't even start and the riverside sand hard and cold as ice.
 Putting on every piece of clothing from the backpack while sleeping wasn't enough.
 A roasting over fire for 2 hours was needed in order to even get blood running through fingers to grab trekking poles.
 Stepping through iced creek and skipping over ice water interrupted trip to Steven's Arch until next visit.
 Meandering through towering canyons were incredibly indescribable.
 We decided to return again in May of 2014.
 Milder weather with green landscapes; however water level was much lower but wading through soothing water made the trip easier.
 Camping nights right under Jacob Hamblin Arch and howled after scaling up the top of the base arch rock was one of the unforgettable acts of life.
 A backpack free trek to Steven's Arch was the mission of this returning trip.
 But it's the journey instead of the destination that refined everything: waist deep water, life endangering cliff side scrambles, mind boggling views of canyon formation from millions of years of transformation.
 Finally the view of Stevens Natural Arch was in distance, high up on the upstream of Escante River.
 The rapid and depth of the water got us close enough to awe but the footprints of large feline turned most of the people around.
 This is an ultimate camping trip not to be missed, combined with hundreds of water crossing and the coolness of the gulch that took away our souls as long as we stay in there.
 Kylir Horton (76) 4 months ago N/A: 1 Completed 1 Reviews Excellent hike!
 We went from the Red Well trailhead, but it is pretty close to Hurricane Wash.
 We spent 3 nights in the gulch and passed 4 arches, indian ruins, petroglyphs, half a dozen waterfalls, and some amazingly beautiful cliff walls.
 I highly recommend this hike!
 Ryan Gahris (145) 8 months ago N/A: 11 Completed 1 Reviews Went at the end of spring.
 Very little bugs and vegetation getting in your way.
 Prepare yourself for plenty of stream crossings as you wind your way through the canyon gulch.
 Check out a video on the trail I put together a while back, cheers!
 PS.
 Whatever you do, Do not take Smokey Mountain Road into the area.
 Your Hike Guide (2567) 10 months ago N/A: 76 Completed 76 Reviews I always drop into Coyote Gulch via the sneaker route and park next to the water tanks.
 Hurricane is a long, hot approach to the Gulch.
 Coyote Gulch is amazing!
 Waterfalls, arches, and natural bridges.
-Doug Oler (1020) about 1 year ago N/A: 15 Completed 11 Reviews The gulch itself was incredible and remains my favorite hike.
+Doug Oler (1021) about 1 year ago N/A: 15 Completed 11 Reviews The gulch itself was incredible and remains my favorite hike.
 The waterfall just before reaching the confluence with the Escalante river was a perfect place to cool off and have lunch.
 However, getting to the gulch via Hurricane wash was a long, hot, slow walk.
 I would definitely not come in this way again.
 Better to go straight for Crack in the wall which brings you in right about at the Jacob Hamblin arch.
 Tracy Hieb (131) about 3 years ago N/A: 1 Completed 2 Reviews Bring lots of water and something else to purify more!
 This one was hot!!
 Stay up on the river beds don't walk through the sand its way more challenging.
 I felt relieved once I realized how much easier it was even though the terrain isn't as flat.